iambrainstorming/iambrainstorming.github.io/src/chapters/economics/are-tariffs-good.md

 However, we want to see the issue in a deeper way, in a more fundamental way, and a key question to ask is, "Why do people send us goods?
 Why would workers in China and Vietnam work long hours to send us shoes?"
 It's certainly not from the kindness of their heart.
 Ultimately, they want goods in return, goods or services.
 They are working -- they are producing in order to consume.
 They are sending us goods because they want goods in return.
 They are not doing it out of the goodness of their hearts, but out of self-interest as Adam Smith said.

 And that leads to a fundamental insight about international trade.

 > Namely, we pay for our imports with exports.
 When we import more, we will ultimately export more because we pay for our imports through our exports.

 What this means is that trade doesn't destroy jobs overall.
 Trade moves jobs from import-competing industries to export industries, and overall, wages increase on average because of comparative advantage.
 Because we pay for our imports with exports, when we import more, we will export more.
 Jobs will reduce in the import competing industries and increase in the export industries.

+## The Silent Economic Surrender: Foreign Advantage, Domestic Struggle

+Taxes are bad, but now it's completely unfair — high taxes for domestic entrepreneurs, while foreigners enjoy low taxes.

+> Low tariffs for foreign countries combined with high taxes on domestic entrepreneurs is a recipe for the collapse of the Indian economy.
+The Indian government is negotiating just 10% tariffs with the USA, while Indian entrepreneurs — including crypto entrepreneurs, Trump's favorite category — are taxed at 30%.
+This puts Indian entrepreneurs at a clear disadvantage.
+If this continues, not only will it lead to economic collapse of India, but it will also hand over control of India's economy and politics to foreign players.